-2 Years Of Tamasha: I Have Not Seen This Film, I Have Lived It
+3 Years Of Tamasha: I Have Not Seen This Film, I Have Lived It

 “Andar se kuch aur hi hai hum aur bahar se majboor” – there’s one line in every film which defines it and this was the one explaining Tamasha.
 One of the most complicated films trying to explain one simple thing: Discover yourself.

-Tamasha, Ranbir Kapoor, Deepika Padukone, Imtiaz Ali, A.R.Rahman, Irshad Kamil: A team that came together a couple of years ago to show us how even depression is a beautiful way to overcome awful things and achieve love.
+Tamasha, Ranbir Kapoor, Deepika Padukone, Imtiaz Ali, A.R.Rahman, Irshad Kamil: A team that came together three years ago to show us how even depression is a beautiful way to overcome awful things and achieve love.

 Chaos!
 One of the many meanings of Tamasha.
 Contradictory to its name, the movie is a soul-soother, a cup of tea many coffee lovers would skip.
 About a person who’s stuck between his heart and stereotypical expectations of this world.
 Ved Vardan Sahni aka Don (Ranbir Kapoor), apna hero, starts an unusual love story in Corsica unaware of how this will prove to be a silver bullet of his life.